-There may however be circumstances where the operation's objectives are not clear.
+There may however be circumstances where the food service operation's objectives are not clear.
 In these situations it will be necessary for the appraiser to take a proactive role.
 This proactive role will vary depending on the responsibilities of the appraiser.
 For example:

-- Area managers, managers, department heads and others with responsibility for revenue, costs, profits and product quality, who are unclear as to their objectives, need to be proactive by consulting with other members of their organisation (usually their immediate line manager), in an attempt to establish what the objectives are. - An owner-operator with no clear objectives should consider what their objectives are.
+Area managers, managers, department heads and others with responsibility for revenue, costs, profits and product quality, who are unclear as to their objectives, need to be proactive by consulting with other members of their organisation (usually their immediate line manager), in an attempt to establish what the objectives are.

+An owner-operator with no clear objectives should consider what their objectives should be.
 This can either be done by the owner or can be done in consultation with others: the staff and/or a consultant, for example.

-The formulation of objectives is an important part of any business in order to try and ensure that resources are being directed efficiently and that the goals will be met.
-As objectives are dynamic and vary according to circumstances, the setting and revising of them is a continuous process.
+The formulation of objectives is an important part of any business.
+Having objectives assists in ensuring that resources are being directed efficiently and that the goals will be met.
+As objectives are dynamic and vary according to circumstances, the setting and revising of objectives is a continuous process.
 Appraisal is part of this process as it measures the extent to which the objectives are being met.
-The resultant appraisal will help in confirming or revising the appropriate goals for the organisation, which in turn will lead to the setting, or revising of the organisation's objectives.
+The resultant appraisal will help in confirmation or revision of the appropriate goals for the organisation, which in turn will lead to the setting, or revising of the organisation's objectives